NicoleHitter/battleship_nh/README.md

 Python code has been written with inspiration from:
 * [Code Institute](https://codeinstitute.net/)

-As using the idea provided in Portofolio Project 3 Scope.
+As I have been using the idea provided in Portofolio Project 3 Scope.

 And with extra support from:
 * [Code Institute](https://codeinstitute.net/)